barryclark/jekyll-now/_posts/2022-02-22-hack-the-lambda.md

 if __name__ == "__main__":
     lambda_handler({"url": <Enter your Website here>, "num_requests": 1000}, None)
  ```
  The lambda function from above, will send a predefined number of asynchronous requests to your website.
 To multiply this we can multiply the SPAM by creating  a runner, that will call the lambda for another big predefined number of times asynchronously.
-This multiplication will resulting intp tons of requests which get fired in a very short amount of time and summon up a tsunami that will hit your website:
+This multiplication will resulting into tons of requests which get fired in a very short amount of time and summon up a tsunami that will hit your website:

  ```python
 import boto3